 When you need a cooking oil to flash fry, sauté, or stir-fry, the higher 400 degree smoke point of unrefined coconut oil makes it more versatile in the kitchen.

 Since unrefined coconut oil hasn’t gone through the same processes that the refined version has, it is a much purer, more natural result.
-This means you’re getting the most health benefits. too.
+This means you’re getting the most health benefits with the pure option.

 Cons of unrefined coconut oil